rixed/lurch/README.md

 might not work.
 But this could be checked at program creation time.
 Although starting with a seq of 'isolate' commands also make sense.
 Therefore the isolation command must really be propagated down the tree of commands (or looked up following the chain of parents).

 So, we want an isolation level "docker" of some image, with the config being the container name.
-Every command will then be prefixed with 'docker exec -ti $name'.
+Every command will then be prefixed with 'docker exec -ti
+$name'.
 And from there we can do everything else.
-When preparing the docker for a program, remember to: add `-p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock`.
+To be able to build a docker image for a program from within such a docker isolation scheme, remember to: add `-v /var/run/docker.sock:/var/run/docker.sock` so the docker client in docker image can talk to the docker server in the host.